jaro-m/raspeye-server/README.md

 _Time lapse_ can be set up to start at a certain date and time.
 _Preview_ mode is limited to 1 client at the moment, but it will change in future.

-The code will change a lot, it's just the beginning.
-I might change everything (API to algorithms) and add lots of features.
 I'm going to make a separate development branch so the code in the master branch should stay usable.
 The master branch should always have the tested code that should run on any Raspberry Pi.

 To run the server you need to place the files in the same directory and start raspeye-srv.py with the port number like that: